OscarToftekaer/oscartoftekaer.github.io/_posts/2023-05-10-welcome-to-jekyll.md

 <iframe src="/assets/images/banners/choropleth.html"
     sandbox="allow-same-origin allow-scripts"
     width="1200"
-    height="620"
+    height="900"
     scrolling="no"
     seamless="seamless"
     frameborder="0">
 </iframe>

-Figure 1: Choropleth map showing the number of traffic accidents in all 335 local authority districts of England. test
+Figure 1: Choropleth map showing the number of traffic accidents in all 335 local authority districts of England.

 This map makes it clear that we need to look twice before we cross the road in Birmingham and Manchester.
 But is that the whole story?
 Did you try to zoom in on the London districts?
 They really don’t look very dramatic.
 But considering the fact that the capital city has a population of more than 5 times the populations of Birmingham and Manchester combined [<a href="https://da.wikipedia.org/wiki/Manchester">3</a>], [<a href="https://en.wikipedia.org/wiki/Birmingham">4</a>], [<a href="https://en.wikipedia.org/wiki/London">5</a>], surely we would expect to see a hotspot for traffic accidents here.
 Let’s have a look at the number of accidents across the 10 most populous cities in England: